CEBRA: Reduction Roadmap

 The Reduction Roadmap was launched in 2022 to align the Danish construction sector with the safe operating space of planetary boundaries, as determined by research.
 This initiative aims to ensure activities remain within international frameworks like the UN Paris Agreement or the Montreal Biodiversity Framework with yearly, gradual targets.

-The Reduction Roadmap 1.0, based on the 2021 global CO₂ budget, set a 2036 target of 0.4 kg CO₂/m²/year for new housing to stay within safe climate limits.
+The Reduction Roadmap 1.0, based on the 2021 global CO₂ budget, set a 2036 target of 0.4 kg CO₂/m^{2}/year for new housing to stay within safe climate limits.

-Reduction Roadmap 2.0, released in 2023, expanded to cover over 90% of new construction and set a 2030 climate impact target of 0.3 kg CO₂/m²/year.
-Backed by 630+ firms, municipalities, and organisations, the industry pushed for a 2025 target of 5.8 kg CO₂/m²/year in the national building code, significantly influencing the final legislation despite partial adoption.
+Reduction Roadmap 2.0, released in 2023, expanded to cover over 90% of new construction and set a 2030 climate impact target of 0.3 kg CO₂/m^{2}/year.
+Backed by 630+ firms, municipalities, and organisations, the industry pushed for a 2025 target of 5.8 kg CO₂/m^{2}/year in the national building code, significantly influencing the final legislation despite partial adoption.
 The carbon cap was lowered by 40%.
-This earned the initiative the Lille Arne, Børsen’s selected green cases, and Energiforum Danmark’s Impact Award.
+This earned the initiative the Lille Arne, Børsen's selected green cases, and Energiforum Danmark's Impact Award.

 In 2024, Reduction Roadmap became a non-profit association to continue developing research-based targets for a timely green transition.
 Its first publication, Beyond the Roadmap, introduces a butterfly framework combining CO₂ reduction and biodiversity regeneration goals for a regenerative construction sector beyond 2030.

 All publications are open source and designed for international scalability.
 The Reduction Roadmap has been adopted in e.g. Sweden, Germany, and Australia.

 Low-carbon case study buildings

 MiniCO2 Multi-Storey Building CONCRETE

 The Danish project, MiniCO₂ Etagehus BETON, is a five-storey, mono-material apartment building initiated by Realdania By & Byg, serving as a case study in low-emission concrete construction.
 Through structural optimisation, reuse, and low-cement concrete, it demonstrates how early design choices can reduce CO₂ within a conventional budget.
-The building will provide five rental homes and target a climate impact below 5 kg CO₂e/m²/year for materials and 7.3 including energy, well below the Danish 2024 average footprint for housing, around 9.6.
+The building will provide five rental homes and target a climate impact below 5 kg CO₂e/m^{2}/year for materials and 7.3 including energy, well below the Danish 2024 average footprint for housing, around 9.6.
 It also aims for DGNB Gold certification.
 By reducing the concrete use and optimising the structure, ‘MiniCO₂ Etagehus BETON’ serves as a scalable model for low-emission concrete construction.
 The mono-material apartment building takes part in a material-focused case study designed of comparing the low-emission potentials for concrete, wood and brick buildings respectively.